nap2000/docs/online-required.rst

 Individual Questions
 --------------------

-Select the required property.
-The properties menu shows always the property that is currently selected by default the would be **Question Text**.
+Set the property to be edited to **Required**.
+The properties menu shows always the property that is currently selected by default this is **Question Text**.

 .. figure::  _images/onlineRequired1.jpg
    :align:   center
-   :width:   300px
+   :width:   500px
    :alt:     Selecting the required property

    Selecting the Required Property

 Then for each question you can toggle the question between required and not required.

 .. figure::  _images/onlineRequired2.png
    :align:   center
-   :width:   300px
+   :width:   500px
    :alt:     Setting required on each question

    Setting required on each question

 If a question is set as required then you can optionally add an expression that makes this conditional.
 If you